Ferrari 488: P80/C

+KC23

+The Ferrari KC23 is a one-off based on the Ferrari 488 GT3 Evo 2020 developed upon a special request of a customer.

+The race car was built on a 2016 chassis upgraded with the kit 2020 Evo.
+The KC23 has vertically opening butterfly doors derived from the LaFerrari.

+The headlights and front end were completely redesigned.
+The bodywork is painted in Gold Mercury tint.

 Motorsport

 Design and Introduction

 The racing versions of the 488 GTB are the successors to the 458 Italia GTC and GT3.
-They have more aggressive bodywork compared to the GTE and GT3 specs of the 458 Italia thanks to the new 2016 FIA GTE and GT3 regulations, they retain the same engine used in the road car.
+They have more aggressive bodywork than the GTE and GT3 specs of the 458 Italia thanks to the new 2016 FIA GTE and GT3 regulations.
+They retain the same engine used in the road car.
 In 2016 the 488 GTE was entered by AF Corse in the FIA World Endurance Championship, competing also in the prestigious 24 Hours of Le Mans, while Risi Competizione lined it up in the IMSA WeatherTech SportsCar Championship.
 Both the 488 GTE and GT3 were designed by Marco Fainello and unveiled at the 2015 Finali Mondiali Ferrari which took place at Mugello.

 488 GTE

 The 488 GTE made its competition debut in Round 1 of the 2016 WeatherTech SportsCar Championship at the 24 Hours of Daytona on 30–31 January.
 The 488 GTE run by Scuderia Corsa finished 10th outright and 4th in the GTLM class.
 At the 2016 24 Hours of Le Mans, the car took second place, ran by Risi Competizione.
 The car took victory at the 2016 Petit Le Mans ran by Risi Competizione.

 The 488 GTE in 2017 took to the track with the first race of the IMSA WeatherTech SportsCar Championship in the 2017 24 Hours of Daytona, where the car finished third place in the GTLM class, run by Risi Competizione.
 In the same year, the 488 GTE won both FIA World Endurance Championship manufacturers and drivers title ran by AF Corse, and finished third place also in 2017 12 Hours of Sebring and the 2017 Petit le Mans, run by Risi Competizione.

 The 488 GTE Evo was introduced early in 2018 in time for teams competing at the 24 Hours of Le Mans.

 In 2019 the Ferrari 488 Evo won LMGTE Pro class in 2019 24 Hours of Le Mans with the AF Corse #51 Ferrari 488 GTE.
 The cars won also the GTLM class at 2019 Petit Le Mans and scored a second-place finish at the 2019 24 Hours of Daytona ran by Risi Competizione.